 Jewelpet Magical Dance in Style Deco!Released on November 8, 2012, it is loosely based on Jewelpet Kira Deco!.

 Jewelpet Cooking at the Magical Café!Released on November 14, 2013, it's loosely based on Jewelpet Happiness.
 Like the Twinkle game, it's more about life simulation.

 - Alternate Universe: Despite following the plotline of the anime series (except for the first game), it is played out differently for the younger player to adapt.

-- Musical Gameplay: They're all rhythm games, except the third game, although it does have some elements of it, specifically when you attempt to awaken a Jewelpet from its Jewel Charm.
+- Musical Gameplay: They're all rhythm games, except the third and sixth games, although the third game does have some elements of it, specifically when you attempt to awaken a Jewelpet from its Jewel Charm.

 - New Game+: In the first game, after you beat the game once, you have to challenge all the music sessions again to get a perfect clear.

 - Nintendo Hard: Oh, sooo much!
 It's like an unholy mix between Osu! and Parappa The Rapper.
 Getting a perfect clear needs serious memorization on which musical flower you need to touch.
 The later games updated the mechanics making it even harder to beat.